nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `find NAME`

-The user do not require to search the full name of the contact.
-However,  the query substring must match the person's starting from the first character.
+The user does not need to input the full name of the contact.
+However, the contact's name has to start with `NAME`.

 e.g. `find J`
-This will return any contact details starts with J in the Tracey.
+This will return any contacts' details whose names start with J in Tracey.

 e.g. `find Ja`
+This will return a contact with name 'Jack'.

+e.g. `find ck`
-This will match `Jack` while `find ck` will not match.
+This will not return a contact with name 'Jack'.

+#### 5.6.2.
+Path execution of Find Command

-The activity diagram shows the possible execution paths for the `find` command.
+The activity diagram below shows the possible execution paths for the `find` command:

-**Path Execution of Find Feature Activity Diagram is shown below:**
 ![FindFeatureActivityDiagram](images/FindFeatureActivityDiagram.png)

 There are two possible execution paths for this command.

-1. User input the `find` command with invalid or empty arguments.
+1. User inputs the `find` command with invalid or empty arguments.
 A CommandException will be thrown, and Tracey will display an error message that informs the contact details the user try to search is not found.

-2. User input the `find` command with valid arguments.
-Tracey returns a list of contact details that matches the input name from the existing database, and display the contact list to the user.
+2. User inputs the `find` command with valid arguments.
+Tracey returns a list of contact details that matches the input name from the existing database, and displays the contact list to the user.

+#### 5.6.3.
+Interactions between objects when Find command is executed

-The sequence diagram below illustrates the execution of `find` command.
+The sequence diagram below illustrates the execution of `find` command:

-**Sequence Diagram of Find Feature is shown below:**
 ![FindSequenceDiagram](images/FindSequenceDiagram.png)

 The argument typed into Tracey's text box will first be taken in by the `execute` method in `LogicManager`.
 It will